USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 > $ cd $AMETBASE/scripts\_db/aqExample

-Here you will see one C-shell script and the combine subdirectory.
+Here you will see two C-shell scripts and the combine subdirectory.
 The combine subdirectory is not used for this example; it is discussed later in Section 6.4, “Creating a New AQ Project”.

-The C-shell file aqProject.csh is a wrapper script for calling the R programs that actually create an AMET AQ project (and database if necessary) and populate the AMET database with the project data.
+The C-shell files aqProject_post_only.csh and aqProject_pre_and_post.csh are wrapper scripts for calling the R programs that actually create an AMET AQ project (and AMET database if necessary) and populate the AMET database with the project data.

-Verify that the variable AMETBASE is set to the correct AMET project.
+For now we will only work with the aqProject_post_only.csh script.
+More information regarding the aqProject_pre_and_post.csh script will be provided in later sections.
+Start by opening the aqProject_post_only.csh and verify that the variable AMETBASE is set to the correct AMET project.
 Run the script by typing

 ```
-./aqProject.csh >& log.populate
+./aqProject_post_only.csh >& log.populate
 ```

 After executing the script you will be prompted for MySQL’s “root” password.
 The script can be configured to not prompt for a password by adding the variable `password` to the script and setting it to the MySQL "root" pass.
 This non-interactive option is useful for batch processing or for enabling the script to run in the background.
 By default, the script is setup to prompt you for the MySQL login/password.